QOFL planning timetable

 Controller provides feedback, revise courses if necessary.
 Agree format of Control Descriptions with Controller (written, pictorial, both)

-Receive and check maps from Printer Arrange to borrow control stakes, kites, and punches (for SI box backup) from equipment store.
+Arrange to borrow control stakes, kites, and punches (for SI box backup) from equipment store.
 Send XML file (PP export) of courses to SI Manager to load to SI system.
-Agree with SI Manager if event will be SIAC activated and agree active time for SI boxes (depends on time between boxes activated and event start time) Collect SI boxes from SI manager Check kites, stakes and SI boxes plus sort to make placement easier.
+Agree with SI Manager if event will be SIAC activated and agree active time for SI boxes (depends on time between boxes initially activated by physical dibbing and event finish time).
+Collect SI boxes from SI manager.
+Check kites, stakes and SI boxes plus sort to make placement easier.
 Decide which controls can be placed on the day before the event and which on the day.
 Make control collection instructions - which controls, what order, need to carry a mobile phone, whether need to photograph control sites.